nnao45/ztl/README.md

 # ztl
-zsh logging some command with tmux
+zsh with tmux logging some command.